 Unfortunately, since different MLS systems run on different backend software, we can’t run you through the exact steps you need to take in your MLS.
 Instead, we’ll walk you through some general guidelines about how to sort listings in your MLS by to find comparable homes.
 You’re looking for:

-- Homes that have sold, expired, have sales pending, or been listed in the past six months.
 Sold listings will tell you exactly what similar homes in the area have sold for recently and are your primary way to assess value for your comparative market analysis.
-Expired listings will tell you pricing the market is not willing to bare.
+Expired listings will tell you pricing the market is not willing to bear.
 Pending listings can give you a good idea of what similar homes are selling for right now.
 Current listings will tell you what your competition is like.

 Step 5 – Pull Together the Comparable Listings and Get a Price per Square Foot